davidsneighbour/kollitsch.dev/content/gohugo/pictures/index.md

 **Commands:**

-TODO: Currently this allows for only one `command`/`options` combination.
+Note: Currently this allows for only one `command`/`options` combination.
 The future way will be to add an "array" of commands and options that are executed successively.

 **Image Shortcode:**